Julia sets and geometrically finite maps over finite extensions of the $p$-adic field: Preliminaries

 \subsection{Analytic functions}

 To simplify notations, in this subsection we write $|\cdot|$ for $|\cdot|_p$, and write $D(x,r)$ (resp. $\overline{D}(x,r)$) for $D_{\mathbb{C}_p}(x,r)$ (resp. $\overline{D}_{\mathbb{C}_p}(x,r)$).

-Let $D\subset\mathbb{C}_p$ be a disk and pick $x_0\in D$, a map $f: D\to L$ is \emph{analytic} if it can be written as a power series
+Let $D\subset\mathbb{C}_p$ be a disk and pick $x_0\in D$, a map $f: D\to L$ is {\it analytic} if it can be written as a power series

 converging on $D$.
-A point $c\in D$ is \emph{critical} if the derivative of $f$ at $c$ equals $0$, i.e., $f'(c)=0$.
+A point $c\in D$ is {\it critical} if the derivative of $f$ at $c$ equals $0$, i.e., $f'(c)=0$.
 If $D$ contains a critical point $c$, we can rewrite

 with $b_m\not=0$ for some $m\ge 2$.
-We call $m$ the \emph{local degree} of $f$ at $c$ and denote it by $\deg_cf$.
+We call $m$ the {\it local degree} of $f$ at $c$ and denote it by $\deg_cf$.

-The following lemma shows that analytic maps are well behaved away from the critical points. \begin{lemma}[\!\!{\cite[Chapter 3 Lemma 1.6]{Khrennikov04}}] Let $D\subset \mathbb{C}_p$ be a disk and let $f:D\to\mathbb{C}_p$ be an analytic map.
+The following lemma shows that analytic maps are well behaved in a neighborhood of a non-critical point. \begin{lemma}[\!\!{\cite[Chapter 3 Lemma 1.6]{Khrennikov04}}] Let $D\subset \mathbb{C}_p$ be a disk and let $f:D\to\mathbb{C}_p$ be an analytic map.
 Suppose $x_0\in D$ is not a critical point of $f$.
 Then there exists $r>0$ such that for all $2\le k<\infty$,

 and for all $x,y\in D(x_0,r)$,

 \end{lemma} Inspired by the above result and following\cite[Definition 4.1]{Kingsbery09}, we define the following terminology of ``scaling" for convenience. \begin{definition} An analytic map $f$ defined on a disk $D\subset\mathbb{C}_p$ is \textit{(locally) scaling (in distances)} on $D(x_0,r)\subset D$ if there exists $\alpha\in|\mathbb{C}_p^\times|$ such that for all $x,y\in D(x_0,r)$,